 The link above is to this question posted on Quora, an online question-answer type website.
 William, an air ambulance pilot provided an answer like a boss.
 I suggest you click on the link, read the Q and then A, and come back for my 2-cents here.

-What does it NOT take to be a pilot?
+What it does take to be a pilot

 Doesn’t take much of the mathematical or science genius; anyone can be a pilot, if they wanted to be

 William did a great job at explaining what all it does not take to be a like, which is usually the misinformation out there.
 Probably the remnants of older days of aviation.
 With the newer and advanced technologies, the pilot’s workload has consistently lightened up over the decades.